MattCode2003/C-Programming/README.md

 # C-Programming
-This contains tasks that I completed that taught me the c programming language.
+This contains tasks that I completed for a first year module at uni called programming and algorithms that taught me the c programming language.
 This was all done on linux using ANSI c and Valgrind memory checker

 There are 5 sets of tasks that increase in difficulty they are as follows: